The Descartes Systems Group (NASDAQ:DSGX) PT Raised to $77.00

 Institutional Inflows and Outflows

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in DSGX.
-Sageworth Trust Co of South Dakota increased its holdings in shares of The Descartes Systems Group by 140.6% during the second quarter.
-Sageworth Trust Co of South Dakota now owns 450 shares of the technology company’s stock worth $28,000 after buying an additional 263 shares in the last quarter.
+Several hedge funds have recently made changes to their positions in the business.
 Captrust Financial Advisors increased its holdings in shares of The Descartes Systems Group by 270.8% during the second quarter.
-Captrust Financial Advisors now owns 445 shares of the technology company’s stock worth $28,000 after buying an additional 325 shares in the last quarter.
-New Century Advisors LLC increased its holdings in shares of The Descartes Systems Group by 74.1% during the first quarter.
-New Century Advisors LLC now owns 416 shares of the technology company’s stock worth $30,000 after buying an additional 177 shares in the last quarter.
-First Horizon Advisors Inc. increased its holdings in shares of The Descartes Systems Group by 8,814.3% during the second quarter.
-First Horizon Advisors Inc. now owns 624 shares of the technology company’s stock worth $38,000 after buying an additional 617 shares in the last quarter.
-Finally, EverSource Wealth Advisors LLC acquired a new stake in shares of The Descartes Systems Group during the second quarter worth approximately $53,000.
-Institutional investors own 80.28% of the company’s stock.
+Captrust Financial Advisors now owns 445 shares of the technology company’s stock worth $28,000 after purchasing an additional 325 shares during the period.
+Goldman Sachs Group Inc. increased its holdings in shares of The Descartes Systems Group by 547.3% during the second quarter.
+Goldman Sachs Group Inc. now owns 1,058,300 shares of the technology company’s stock worth $65,677,000 after purchasing an additional 894,814 shares during the period.
+Colony Group LLC increased its holdings in shares of The Descartes Systems Group by 61.4% during the second quarter.
+Colony Group LLC now owns 12,044 shares of the technology company’s stock worth $747,000 after purchasing an additional 4,581 shares during the period.
+Price T Rowe Associates Inc. MD increased its holdings in shares of The Descartes Systems Group by 21.3% during the second quarter.
+Price T Rowe Associates Inc. MD now owns 12,874,995 shares of the technology company’s stock worth $798,969,000 after purchasing an additional 2,261,747 shares during the period.
+Finally, DF Dent & Co.
+Inc. boosted its position in shares of The Descartes Systems Group by 18.4% during the 2nd quarter.
+DF Dent & Co.
+Inc. now owns 141,770 shares of the technology company’s stock worth $8,798,000 after acquiring an additional 22,080 shares in the last quarter.
+80.28% of the stock is owned by institutional investors.

 The Descartes Systems Group Inc provides cloud-based logistics and supply chain management business process solutions that focuses on enhancing the productivity, performance, and security of logistics-intensive businesses worldwide.
 Its Logistics Technology platform offers a range of modular, cloud-based, and interoperable web and wireless logistics management applications, which unites a community of logistics-focused parties, allowing them to transact business.